Founding Members

 Contact Information: Email: indiraquin@gmail.com |

-Current Members Collaborators
+Active Members and Collaborators

 Soledad "Solischa" Secca Noa is a Quechua influencer and social anthropologist from the Universidad Nacional San Antonio de Abad del Cusco, Peru.
 As a native of the Andean community of Occopata, Cusco, Solischa promotes the Quechua language and culture through spontaneous visual ethnographies, documenting Indigenous cultural understandings, practices, and values, as well as their dynamics and complexities.
 She displays the Andean people’s way of living and knowing in rural and urban centers.
 Solischa claims her traditional clothes using her polleras (Andean skirts), ojotas (open-toed sandals made from recycled tires), and sombreros (Andean hats), along with her qipi (colorful blanket to carry a load on the back), as a symbol of her Indigenous identity, at the same time of being an ethnographer, activist, and Quechua.